 When we are cynical, it shows our contempt for accepted standards of honesty or morality by one’s actions, especially by actions that exploit the scruples of others.
 These people are mostly seen as bitter, distrustful, contemptuous, or pessimistic.

 The way to success starts with being optimistic about being successful.
-Faithful in believing it will happen with hard work, dedication and sheer determination is required, along with having a clear directive to pursuing positive possibilities.
-Because we are optimistic, we can place bets on ourselves to become winners, using perseverance as the pace setter, trusting in Jesus Christ, and referencing the Bible for guidance
+Faithful in believing it will happen with hard work, dedication and sheer determination are required, along with having a clear directive to pursuing positive possibilities.
+Because we are optimistic, we can place bets on ourselves to become winners, using perseverance as the pacesetter, trusting in Jesus Christ, and referencing the Bible for guidance